-- (16) As part of their self-certification under the EU-U.S. Privacy Shield, organisations have to commit to comply with the Privacy Principles.13 - (17) Under the Notice Principle, organisations are obliged to provide information to data subjects on a number of key elements relating to the processing of their personal data (e.g. type of data collected, purpose of processing, right of access and choice, conditions for onward transfers and liability).
-Further safeguards apply, in particular the requirement for organisations to make public their privacy policies (reflecting the Privacy Principles) and to provide links to the Department of Commerce's website (with further details on self-certification, the rights of data subjects and available recourse mechanisms), the Privacy Shield List referred to in recital (24) and the website of an appropriate alternative dispute settlement provider. - (18) Under the Choice Principle, data subjects may object (opt out) if their personal data shall be disclosed to a third party (other than an agent acting on behalf of the organisation) or used for a "materially different" purpose.
-In case of sensitive data, organisations must in principle obtain the data subject's affirmative express consent (opt in).
-Moreover, under the Choice Principle, special rules for direct marketing generally allowing for opting out "at any time" from the use of personal data apply. - (19) Under the Security Principle, organisations creating, maintaining, using or disseminating personal data must take "reasonable and appropriate" security measures, taking into account the risks involved in the processing and the nature of the data.
-In the case of sub-processing, organisations must conclude a contract with the sub-processor guaranteeing the same level of protection as provided by the Privacy Principles and take steps to ensure its proper implementation. - (20) Under the Data Integrity and Purpose Limitation Principle, personal data must be limited to what is relevant for the purpose of the processing, reliable for its intended
+- (19) As part of their self-certification under the EU-U.S. Privacy Shield, organisations have to commit to comply with the Principles.19 - (20) Under the Notice Principle, organisations are obliged to provide information to data subjects on a number of key elements relating to the processing of their personal data (e.g. type of data collected, purpose of processing, right of access and choice, conditions for onward transfers and liability).
+Further safeguards apply, in particular the requirement for organisations to make public their privacy policies (reflecting the Principles) and to provide links to the Department of Commerce's website (with further details on self-certification, the rights of data subjects and available recourse mechanisms), the Privacy Shield List (referred to in recital (30)) and the website of an appropriate alternative dispute settlement provider. - (21) Under the Data Integrity and Purpose Limitation Principle, personal data must be limited to what is relevant for the purpose of the processing, reliable for its intended use, accurate, complete and current.
+An organisation may not process personal data in a way that is incompatible with the purpose for which it was originally collected or subsequently authorised by the data subject.
+Organisations must ensure that personal data is reliable for its intended use, accurate, complete and current. - (22) Where a new (changed) purpose is materially different but still compatible with the original purpose, the Choice Principle gives data subjects the right to object (opt out).
+The Choice Principle does not supersede the express prohibition on incompatible processing.
+20 Special rules generally allowing for the opt-out "at any time" from the